Meekb/FilthyAPI/README.md

       $('a:contains("<em>John Waters</em>")', html).each(function() {
         const title = $(this).text().replace(/[^0-9a-z-A-Z ]/g, "").replace(/ +/, " ")
         const url = $(this).attr('href')
-        if (title !== "" && title !== "_" && title !== 'acontains' && !title.includes('discount') && !title.includes('Accessories') && !title.includes('mediamax-width') && url) {
+	// if we find tags that are not advertisements if (title !== "" && title !== "_" && title !== 'acontains' && !title.includes('discount') && !title.includes('Accessories') && !title.includes('mediamax-width') && url) {
-	// if we find tags that are not advertisements, push them into a madia array with defined key/values media.push({
+	// push them into a madia array with defined key/values media.push({
             title,
             url: site.base ? site.base + url : url,